Shine (Trey Anastasio album)

-Shine is the fourth solo studio album from Trey Anastasio, and his first release since the breakup of Phish in August 2004.
-Included in this release is new material written by Anastasio in late 2004 and early '05.
-The album also marks the first release by Anastasio apart from Elektra Records, as he has signed on with Columbia Records for this album.
+Shine is the fourth solo studio album by Phish frontman Trey Anastasio.
+It was his first release since the temporary breakup of Phish in August 2004.
+The album included new material written by Anastasio in late 2004 and early '05.
+The album also marked the first release by Anastasio apart from Elektra Records, as he signed with Columbia Records for this album.
 Shine was released on November 1, 2005, and was followed by a nationwide tour beginning in Minneapolis and ending in Los Angeles.
 It was also released in the DualDisc format.

 The title track was Anastasio's most successful solo single on the Billboard Adult Alternative Songs chart, reaching #4 in December 2005.